elwoodcrocker/elwoodcrocker/README.md

 - 👋 Hi, I’m @elwoodcrocker
-- 👀 I’m interested in Basket ball and natural building techniques.
+- 👀 I’m interested in computer science.
-- 🌱 I’m currently learning CSS, HTML and Javascript of AppAcademyOpen
+- 🌱 I’m currently working through the curriculum at TOP
 - 💞️ I’m looking to collaborate on Open Source Projects.-
 - 📫 You can reach me at elwood.crocker@gmail.com or @ElwoodCrocker